Nid989/BrowserGym/results/runs_nidhir/2025-01-05_15-27-22_DemoAgentArgs_on_workarena.servicenow.order-ipad-pro_14/experiment_analysis.md

 Review the current state of the page and all other information to find the best possible next action to accomplish your goal.
 Your answer will be interpreted and executed by a program, make sure to follow the formatting instructions.
-Exempt from visiting any external websites which are not provided explicitly.
 ```

 ## Action Space - Template